psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 ```

 ### `unit_of_measurement` option
 This is only for Home Assistant.
-It will add a additional unit of measurement to the data.
+It will add a unit of measurement to the data.
 ```json lines
 "state": {
     "plc": "DB56,REAL10",